 A key responsibility of the Advisory Council on Historic Preservation (ACHP) is to administer the requirements of Section 106 of the National Historic Preservation Act (NHPA), a review process that ensures historic properties are considered during the development of any federal project.
-The ACHP's Office of Federal Agency Programs (OFAP) coordinates this responsibility.
+The ACHP's Office of Federal Agency Programs (OFAP) coordinates this responsibility and works with federal agencies to improve their historic preservation programs and historic properties stewardship.
+It also provides technical assistance, guidance, and training to diverse audiences on how to use the Section 106 process.

-INFORMATION ABOUT SECTION 106 REVIEW AND CONSULTATION
+SECTION 106 REVIEW AND CONSULTATION

 Section 106 plays a central role in the federal historic preservation program.
-Section 106 requires federal agencies to consider the effects on historic properties of any project they carry out or which receives federal financial assistance, permits, or approvals, and provide the ACHP an opportunity to comment on these projects prior to making a final decision.

-Agencies must meet their Section 106 responsibilities through a process set forth in regulations issued by the ACHP.
-These regulations are published in the Code of Federal Regulations at 36 CFR Part 800, "Protection of Historic Properties," and can be found on the ACHP's Web site, www.achp.gov/regs.html.
+Federal agencies must consider the effects on historic properties of any project they carry out or which receives federal financial assistance, permits, or approvals, and provide the ACHP an opportunity to comment on these projects prior to making a final decision.
+Agencies meet their Section 106 responsibilities through a process set forth in regulations issued by the ACHP.
+These regulations are published in the Code of Federal Regulations at 36 CFR Part 800, "Protection of Historic Properties," and can be found on the ACHP's website.

-A wide variety of federal projects, ranging from the construction, rehabilitation, or demolition of roads, facilities, buildings, and dams to projects which require the issuance of federal licenses and permits, or loans and grants that might affect historic properties are subject to Section 106 review.
+A wide variety of federal projects that might affect historic properties, ranging from the construction, rehabilitation, or demolition of roads, buildings, and dams to projects which require federal licenses and permits, or receive federal loans and grants are subject to Section 106 review.
 Properties listed on or eligible for listing on the National Register of Historic Places, a list maintained by the National Park Service, must be considered under the requirements of Section 106.
-The National Register includes various types of properties, such as buildings, structures, objects, districts, and sites of national, state, or local importance.
+The National Register includes buildings; structures; sites; objects; and districts of national, state, or local importance.